TejasMedade/Online-Shopping-System/README.md

 - Exception Handler Module

-## System Structure
+## Features

+ - **Authentication and Authorization:** Implementing user and admin validation and authentication for secure transactions, using JWT token-based authentication.

+- **CRUD operations:** Enabling CRUD operations for managing products and orders, including adding, updating, viewing, and deleting products and customer - accounts.
+- **Product browsing and cart management:** Allowing customers to browse products and save them to a cart for future purchase, as well as updating and deleting products from the cart.
+- **Order management:** Enabling customers to place, view, and cancel orders with filtering options, and for administrators to view all orders and customers.
+- **Database management:** Providing functionality for administrators to manage the database, including adding, updating, and deleting products and administrators.
+- **Exception handling:** Implementing simplified exception handling for easy understanding of errors.
+- **Search and Filtering:** Search and filter functionality for orders, customers and products for ease of use.
+- **Pagination:** Pagination feature allows to navigate through large amount of data easily
+- **Data Transfer Objects:** Custom Request and Response Data Transfer Objects for all HTTP Requests to improve the overall performance of the API.
+- **User-Friendly Experience:** The primary objective of the API is to provide a simple and user-friendly experience for customers and administrators.

-- Administrator
+## Administrator Functionalities
-    -

    - Login & Logout
    - View all Products
    - View all Orders of an User
    -  View all Customers
    -  Add New Products into Database
    -  Remove Products from Database
    -  Update Products in Database
    -  Delete Admin from Database

-- User / Customer
-    -
+## Customer Functionalities

   - Signup
    -  Login & Logout
    -  Update all Personal Details and Address
    -  View all Products with filtering options
    -  Add Products to Cart
    -  Update Products Quantity in Cart
    -  Delete Products from Cart
    -  Empty Cart
    -  Add Order
    -  Cancel Order
    -  View Orders with filtering options
    -  Delete Customer Account